-As the political temperature over climate and fires has risen this week, the media has rushed to apportion blame for both fires and the rising crescendo of outrage at the inaction of conservative (and some Labor) governments across Australia – and at media the responses of the Government.
+As the political temperature over climate and fires has risen this week, the media has rushed to apportion blame for both fires and the rising crescendo of outrage at the inaction of conservative (and some Labor) governments across Australia – and at the responses of the Federal Government when questioned, at media conferences, about these failures.

 There has been one culprit in the national failure and tragedy that has been notable for its absence and who has not been called to account.
 And no, it’s not Scott Morrison for all his resemblance to #HaroldHolt.